Here are the letters from the Race Directors (BJ and Rich) in the order they were sent out (most recent at the top).

 So, that’s the schedule and the general lay out if you want a semi-supported run to see part of the course (or 5 semi-supported runs to see almost all of the course!).
 Just about the only part you won’t see if you do all 5 runs is the climb up Noble Canyon.
 If you get the chance, definitely check that sucker out on your own if you haven’t already.

 A few notes on the training runs.
 We can’t really provide everyone transportation on the point to point runs.
 If you are relying on one of us, we may have to shuttle you and you may be hanging out a while.
-We encourage you to use our Facebook page and/or Twitter and/or Instagram to make arrangements with your fellow runners to figure out how you all get rides from the finish of the run to the start.
+We encourage you to use our Facebook page and/or Instagram to make arrangements with your fellow runners to figure out how you all get rides from the finish of the run to the start.
 If you have any questions about where to park or start or finish, please get in touch with us, and we will help you any way we can.
 Expect a charge to park at Sweetwater and remember to bring cash.
 Again, we will be on social media with more info and details for each of the runs as we get closer.

 Now here comes the legal mumbo jumbo.
 These are self-supported runs to which you (and anyone who is interested whether in the race or not) are invited.
 While we will provide limited aid as outlined above, you must be self -sufficient on these runs and not count on anything we provide.
 We are only very lightly marking the course, and even then its just for confidence, so you should have the GPX, a copy of the map and turn by turn instructions to assist you.
 We will have a brief talk before everyone heads out about major turns to look out for, but you are on your own for navigation.
 If you are nervous about it, try to hook up with someone who has run the course before, or saddle yourself with one of the RD’s who should know how to get there.
 Theoretically.
 And please make sure you have arranged some kind of transportation from the finish to the start.
 We won’t leave anyone stranded, but we don’t have an official shuttle or anything either, so please reach out to your fellow runners and don’t be shy.

-7. San Diego 100 is a cupless race, so you will need to bring your own cup and/or bottle for filling with drinks, soup, coffee, etc. at aid stations.
+- San Diego 100 is a cupless race, so you will need to bring your own cup and/or bottle for filling with drinks, soup, coffee, etc. at aid stations.
 For those who haven’t had to run a cupless race yet, several companies make nifty little foldable cups, many with a loop for attaching to a clip, that are lightweight, stand on their own, and can be used for both hot and cold drinks.

 Happy Trails,